a13xt5ang/Smart-Fridge/README.md

+# Smart Fridge
+## HackMIT Project

-Smarter than your average fridge
+Smarter than your average fridge.
+Uses computer vision to detect objects located in the fridge.